technofocus-pte/SAP-plus-extend-and-innovate-with-Data-and-AI/Hands-on lab/HOL step-by step - SAP_plus_extend_and_innovate.md

 6. From the notebook toolbar menu, select **Run all** to execute all cells in the notebook.
 This notebook registers the dataset with Azure Machine Learning and creates an AutoML experiment to determine the best model to determine the incoming cashflow via predicting the payment delay in days.
 The best model is then registered with the Azure Machine Learning workspace.

-    > **Note**: this notebook will run for approximately 20 minutes.
+    > **Note**: This notebook will run for approximately 20 minutes.
 Proceed to [Exercise 7](#exercise-7-visualize-historical-data-with-power-bi) and return here once completed.

 7. Once the notebook has completed running, the output of the last cell will indicate the best model that is registered in the Azure Machine Learning workspace.